 |Standard bottlebrush tree I moved from my other garden.
 It never bloomed there.
 For 4 years.
 Why?
 Not enough sun.|

 I didn't even realize how many different plants I had planted until I started typing.
 Whew!
 I've been busier than I thought.

 |Orange barred sulphur on salvia (not sure the variety~ salvia cutting from my neighbor.)|

 I've had a blast learning to plant and tend my new sunny garden.
 I try to make sure I work there early in the morning or late in the evening.
 It's excessively hot once the sun comes out.
 Timing is everything for gardeners.
 If I work it at the right time the work there is just as enjoyable as tending the shadier parts of the garden.

 What's blooming in your sunniest garden this late spring?

-Come hang out with me and other gardening friends at Hoe and Shovel on Facebook... here's the link:
+Come hang out with me and other gardening friends for daily updates from Hoe and Shovel on Facebook... here's the link: